How Progressively Motile Are Those Sperm?

 Motility videos using CASA

 Below we have a variety of videos of CASA evaluations.
+These have been recorded using one of our Hamilton-Thorne CEROS I Computer Assisted Semen Analysers.
 Each video starts by showing the sperm moving, then you will see the button being clicked to activate the CASA evaluation, then the results will show.
 After that on some of the videos, you will see a screen where you can view each sperm track.
 Different colours of track mean different things in those images: the blue/turquoise tracks are considered “progressive”; the green tracks are merely “motile” (i.e. not progressive); while the sperm that have a little red dot on them are considered non-motile.
 We would encourage you to start each video and determine your own estimate – pausing it before it reaches the CASA reading on order not to cheat (we give you about a 5 second warning)!
 If you need a little longer to get your own personal estimate, “rewind” the video back to the beginning and start again.
 We think you may well be surprised at the difference between your estimate and the actual CASA readings!
 You can go “full screen” by clicking the screen icon in the bottom right corner of each video.

 Object lesson: It’s not the percentage progressive motility that is important; it’s the number of sperm that are progressively motile!!

 Object lesson: You cannot “guesstimate” concentration just by looking at a sample under the microscope!!!

 Object lesson: You must dilute samples prior to evaluation of motility.
 Ideally the concentration once diluted will be 25 million sperm/ml or less